SRF waste is converted into heat and electricity

 Solid Recovered Fuel is temporarily stored at the waste treatment plant.

 Processed SRF is light and dense, making it very easy to store and transport.
-Processed Solid Recovered Fuel bales are transported from Syklo to Oulun Energia’s biopower plant, where it is converted into electricity and district heating for the residents of the Oulu region.
-Nothing is wasted at Syklo, as the ash that is produced as a final product is used as fertiliser for forestry and in excavation.
+Processed Solid Recovered Fuel bales are transported from Syklo to Oulun Energia’s biopower plant, where it is converted into electricity and district heat for the residents of the Oulu region.
+Nothing is wasted at Syklo, as the ash that is produced as a final product is used as fertiliser for forestry and in earthworks.

 “On an annual basis, Syklo treats more than 90,000 tonnes of waste, of which about 40% becomes Solid Recovered Fuel.
-This is an environmentally friendly way to reduce the amount of waste and greenhouse gas emissions,” Rissanen says.
+This is an environmentally friendly way to reduce the amount of waste and greenhouse gas emissions,” Harju-Autti says.

 Syklo is a part of the solution to the global problem